ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 8. Click on the `Logs` tab
 9. Click on the `trade committed for <customer_id>` log line emitted by the `recorder-java` service
 10. Note the presence of the `subscription` attribute!

+> [!NOTE]
+> if `subscription` is not yet present as an attribute, click on the `Refresh` button at the top of the page, click on the `Overview` tab, then click again on the `Transactions` tab and follow from step 6 above.